scenarioo/scenarioo-format/format.md

 For more general information about JSON, see [http://json.org](http://json.org)

-Please refer to the linked more detailed entity descriptions explaining all data that you can store inside each of this entity objects.
+Please refer to the linked entity descriptions explaining all fields of those entity objects in more details.

 Entity Type | Description  | Storage Format :---|:---|:---